jackpittenger/chromeos-battery-sync/README.md

 ```
 You can then include it in your top bar (I chose the right side).
 After a restart, you should be able to launch your i3 container & application and the battery will be dispalyed correctly.

+## Limitations
+ChromeOS alarms have a minimum of one minute, so battery information can only be updated once per minute, including when a charger is plugged in.
+If anyone has a solution to this, feel free to create a pull request :).

 ## Contributors
 Created by [@realSaddy](https://github.com/realSaddy)